Taking expired Robitussin is generally not recommended due to reduced effectiveness and potential safety concerns.

 Storage Conditions Impact on Expiry

-The way you store your Robitussin significantly affects how long it remains effective post-manufacture and post-opening:
+The way you store your Robitussin significantly affects how long it remains effective before the printed expiration date and after opening:

 | Storage Condition | Effect on Potency | Recommended Practice |